convenia/Pigeon/docs/INSTALLATION.md

 ## Configuring
 Pigeon utilizes laravel auto-discovery feature, so you don't need to setup any service provider or facade.
-After installing Pigeon configure it to connect to you broker.??????
+After installing Pigeon configure it to connect to your broker.

 ### Application env file
 Typically, Pigeon's environment configurations can be found in the `.env` file of your Laravel application.